pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 1. Plug the USB-to-TTL adapter into the PC
 1. In the Arduino IDE click **Tools -> Port** and choose the COM port which matches the USB-to-TTL adapter

-### Burn the bootloader
-If you are using **Upload via Serial** you can skip this step and proceed to [Upload via Serial](#upload-via-serial).

-If you have selected either **Flash from TX** or **Upload via USB** the module will need to install the appropriate bootloader, which is selected automatically based on the Upload Method selection.

-The bootloader only needs to be installed once unless you decide to switch from one upload method to the other.

 In order to flash the bootloader the **BOOT0** jumper must be installed connecting **BOOT0** to 3.3V.
 The location of **BOOT0** varies by hardware module.
+The latest Jumper modules with an intergrated FTDI do not need the BOOT0 jumper.

 | **DIY Multiprotocol Module** | **Banggood 4-in-1 Module** | **iRangeX IRX4 Module** | **iRangeX IRX4 Plus Module** | **Vantac MPM Lite** |
 |:---:|:---:|:---:|:---:|:---:|